aimihat/funcypy/yp717/README-YP717.md

 # How did you work out (who decided what - how do you revise) the types that interface your code with others?

-As the parser is essentially what defines the language grammar, any revisions made to the AST or the type interfaces primarily happened while I was making the parser.
+As the parser is essentially what defines the language grammar, any revisions made to the AST or the type interfaces primarily happened while I was writing the parser.
 This involved communication between all team members as sometimes tweaks had to be made to ease the load for the parser and the runtimes.

 # Brief Code Overview